-The increase in revenues from the United States was primarily due to favourable pricing across all product lines, as well as higher volume SSV sold.
-The increase was partially offset by a lower volume of PWC sold.
-The increase includes a favourable foreign exchange impact of \$59 million.
+The increase in revenues from the United States was primarily due to the favourable volume of Year-Round Products and Seasonal Products sold, as well as favourable pricing across all product lines.
+The increase includes a favourable foreign exchange impact of \$110 million.